syyed-rehman/feature/README.md

 # Song Lyrics
-This console based application provides total lyrics all avaibale songs of select artist.
+This console based application provides total lyrics of all available songs of select artist.

 ## Mutli Start Projects
 We need to start Api and Console Application.